c and o

 line

 Louis Charles Vogt gave us several paintings of industrial scenes.
 We have seen the two images on the left both described as the C&O Bridge, but have also seen them labeled as New York's Queensborough Bridge.
-We have more confidence that the image on the right is, indeed, by Vogt of the C&O Bridge.
+We have more confidence that the two images on the right are, indeed, by Vogt of the C&O Bridge.

 C & O Bridge C & O Bridge C & O Bridge